Sure you can sell your own home. The question is why you would. We’re not making excuses, but….

 Exclusive listing agreements can work if you lack the confidence to sell yourself but want to reduce your commission fees.
 Your home will be kept off the MLS and only shown to purchasers through your own realtor.
 Sales take a bit longer, so be prepared.

 Axess Law Ontario real estate lawyers advise you on the agreement of purchase and sale and close your home sale.
 You can video conference online 7 days a week, day or evening, from anywhere in Ontario.
-Make a virtual appointment by dialing toll-free to 1-877-552-9377 or 647-479-0118 in Toronto or use our online booking form.
-Real estate lawyers are ready to meet with you in person at our Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland law offices.
+Make a virtual appointment by dialing toll-free to 1-877-552-9377 or 647-479-0118 in Toronto, or use our online booking form.
+Licensed real estate lawyers are available to meet day or evening at any of our conveniently located Greater Toronto Area or Ottawa law offices.

 Click here to learn more about Axess Law’s real estate law services.